AmeliaMN/deleting_facebook/README.md

-# deleting_facebook
-Documentation of what I'm doing to prepare to delete my Facebook account.
+# Documentation of what I did to prepare to delete my Facebook account.

-Here are the steps I've already taken:
+Here are the steps I took:

 - [Downloaded my facebook data](https://www.facebook.com/help/1701730696756992/?helpref=hc_fnav).
 This comes with a lot of data.
 Most importantly, all the photos I had uploaded to facebook over the years, organized by album, and a list of all my facebook friends.
 Initially, I unchecked some boxes in the facebook data, so I hadn't downloaded the list of Apps and Websites I used facebook to log in with.
 I eventually went back and grabbed those.
 - [Posted on facebook](LeavingFacebook.txt) about my plan, announcing I'm starting a small (personal) newsletter, and giving a two-week countdown to get my affairs in order.